KatharineZhang/ButterWalk/README.md

 - cd into the server folder and run `npm run buildandstart`
-- In a new terminal, cd into the client folder and run `npx expo start`
+- In a new terminal, cd into the client folder and run `npx expo start` Switch to Expo Go by pressing 's' if the QR code is in development mode
-- Scan the QR code that appears in the terminal with your phone, which should open the app in Expo Go!
+- Scan the new QR code that appears in the terminal with your phone, which should open the app in Expo Go!

 # To Use Simulator (Mac)